Logiqx/gps-guides/devices/locosys/gw-60/README.md

-Details about the [GW-60](https://www.locosystech.com/en/product/GPS-Doppler-Watch-GW-60/gps-watch-gw-60.html) can still be found on the Locosys website.
+The GW-60 was released in early 2017.
+Details [GW-60](https://www.locosystech.com/en/product/GPS-Doppler-Watch-GW-60/gps-watch-gw-60.html) can still be found on the Locosys website.

 In many ways it is comparable to the [GW-52](../gw-52/README.md) but it has the added convenience of being a wrist watch.
 It also has slightly better functionality for reviewing speed results during and after the session.